open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- <a href="operations.md#get-the-organization-for-an-organization-technical-identifier-reference">Get the organization for the organization technical identifier reference</a> and add 'subcontractor' to its `.roles` array.
+- [Get the organization for the organization technical identifier reference](operations.md#get-the-organization-for-an-organization-technical-identifier-reference) and add 'subcontractor' to its `.roles` array.
-- <a href="operations.md#get-the-bid-for-a-lottender">Get the bid for the LotTender</a>, add a `subcontracts` object to the bid's `.subcontracting.subcontracts` array, and:
+- [Get the bid for the LotTender](operations.md#get-the-bid-for-a-lottender), add a `subcontracts` object to the bid's `.subcontracting.subcontracts` array, and:
   - Set its `.id` incrementally.
   - Add a `subcontractors` object and set its `.id` to the value of this field.